-Adam Broadway, a co-founder of Desks Near Me and CEO of Near Me, shares his experience both in building a marketplace and founding a company that offers white-label solutions for marketplaces.
+Adam Broadway, a co-founder of Desks Near Me and CEO of Near Me, shares his experience both in building an online marketplace and founding a company that offers white-label solutions for marketplaces.

 Before starting these two companies, Adam Broadway used to run Business Catalyst, an all-in-one content solution for building and managing business websites and then moved to the US to work for the Adobe company.